NethServer/ns8-core/README.md

 ### Initialize the control plane

 1. Create a [GitHub PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
-   for the **ghcr.io** registry (private `repo` read-only access should be enough) then run the following command, specifying your GitHub user name and providing the generated PAT as password:
+   for the **ghcr.io** registry (for read-only access `read:packages private` scope should be enough) then run the following command, specifying your GitHub user name and providing the generated PAT as password:

-       # podman login --auth-file /usr/local/etc/registry.json
+       # podman login --authfile /usr/local/etc/registry.json ghcr.io

 2. Execute as root: